Download

 Art of Problem Solving (AoPS)

-What’s free: The AoPS Wiki is one of the best free mathematics resources in the world — thousands of problem solutions, topic explanations, and past competition papers.
+What is free: The AoPS Wiki is one of the best free mathematics resources in the world, with thousands of problem solutions, topic explanations, and past competition papers.
 The forums are free and genuinely helpful.

 Best for: Students at AMC 10 level and above who are self-motivated and can read mathematical exposition independently.